 Another concept that is important to understand is the difference between forex margin and leverage.
 Forex margin and leverage are related, but they have different meanings.

 We have already discussed what forex margin is.
 It is the deposit needed to place a trade and keep a position open.
-Leverage, on the other hand, is the use of borrowed money to trade larger position sizes with a smaller capital outlay.
-Leverage enables forex traders to control larger positions using a relatively small deposit.
+Leverage, on the other hand, enables you to trade larger position sizes with a smaller capital outlay.

 A leverage ratio of 30:1 means that a trader can control a trade worth 30 times his initial investment.
 If a trader has $5,000 available to open a trade, he can effectively control a position with a total value of $150,000 if the leverage ratio is 30:1.
 In forex trading, leverage is related to the forex margin rate which tells a trader what percentage of the total trade value is required to enter the trade.
 So, if the forex margin is 3.3%, then the leverage available from the broker is 30:1.
 If the forex margin is 5%, then the leverage available from the broker is 20:1.
 A forex margin of 10% equates to a leverage of 10:1.